svenfuchs/rails-i18n/README.md

 If you are not,

 * Save your locale data on the [Gist](http://gist.github.com).
-* Open an issue with reference to the the Gist you created.
+* Open an issue with reference to the Gist you created.

 ### Fetch the `rails-18n` repository